-A black or dark brown, odorous liquid obtained by destructive distillation of coal (see coal tar) or wood, especially from conifers.
+Tar is a black or dark brown, odorous liquid obtained by destructive distillation of coal or wood, especially from conifers.
 Tar is a complex mixture of hydrocarbon compounds.
 Tar from petroleum is a major source of hydrocarbons for the synthesis of pharmaceuticals, pesticides, and plastics; cruder tar compounds such as pitch are used for road surfacing and protecting timber against rot and pests.
 Wood tar yields creosote and paraffin.